tobybreckon/fire-detection-cnn/README.md

 * The main directory contains the ```firenet.py``` and ```inceptionV1-OnFire.py``` files corresponding to the two binary (full-frame) detection models from the paper.
 * The additional ```superpixels-inceptionV1-OnFire.py``` file correspondes to the superpixel based in-frame fire localization from the paper.

-* The pre-trained models can be downloaded using the shell script ```download-models.sh``` which will create a models directory to contains the network weights data.
+* To use these scripts the pre-trained network models must be first downloaded using the shell script ```download-models.sh``` which will create a models directory to contain the network weight data.

 ---